 But it isn’t just its throwaway nature that makes this track feel like a callback to the early days of the Time.
 It’s also the sound: retro rock’n’roll with a dash of New Wave kitsch, not dissimilar from one of Prince’s formative influences for the group, the BusBoys–and, of course, more than a little reminiscent of his own contemporary material.
 In particular, “Oneday”’s squiggly main synth line recalls “Horny Toad”–another song recorded around the same time and later released as the B-side for “Delirious”–with all of the rough edges and, frankly, most of the appeal buffed away.

 Lyrically, “Oneday” returns to the well of songs like “After Hi School” from the Time’s first album, with singer Morris Day adopting the persona of a working-class youngster dreaming of future success.
-It wasn’t much of a stretch: during the fallow period between the breakup of Shampayne and his return to the Prince fold, Day had briefly worked in the rental car department of a Montgomery Ward in suburban Maryland–not quite the “car wash” described in the song’s lyrics, but it did add a touch of lived experience to the line, “if gettin’ to the top means washin’ a car, I’d be scrubbin’ with a smile on my face.”
+It wasn’t much of a stretch: during the fallow period between the breakup of Shampayne and his return to the Prince fold, Day had briefly worked in the rental car department of a Montgomery Ward in suburban Maryland–not quite the “car wash” described in the song’s lyrics, but it does add a touch of lived experience to the line, “if gettin’ to the top means washin’ a car, I’d be scrubbin’ with a smile on my face.”
 There’s also plenty of Prince’s own personal blend of ambition and work ethic in lyrics like, “If I should die before I’m rich, I pray the Lord my soul to keep / But if I’m rich before I die, I wanna work ’cause nothin’ comes cheap.”
-He’d explored similar themes in another song recorded in rough form in late 1981; that song, “Baby I’m a Star,” would handily overshadow “Oneday” both artistically and commercially when it finally saw release on 1984’s Purple Rain.
+He’d explored similar themes in another song recorded in rough form in 1981; that song, “Baby I’m a Star,” would handily overshadow “Oneday” both artistically and commercially when it finally saw release on 1984’s Purple Rain.

 Whether the members of the Time were prepared to fight Prince’s battles for him or not, the soundbite ultimately outlived the beef with André: during the Musicology tour in 2004, drummer John Blackwell would trigger a sample of the chant during his drum solo on “Take Me with U.” If there’s a weirder afterlife for an obscure Prince track than that, I’m not sure I know of it.